santosilva-anapaula/tf-projeto-final/README.md

 2. Open the terminal in VS Code
 3. Run the command: `npm install`
 4. Run the application: `npm start`
+5. Run the command `json-server --watch .\mock\mock.json` to use the local mock API.
-5. Open your browser and go to `http://localhost:4200/`
+6. Open your browser and go to `http://localhost:4200/`